woobe/useR_2014/README.md

-userR_2014
+useR_2014
 ==========

-Preparation for the R user conference 2014
+My abstract has been accepted as a poster for the R user conference 2014 (http://user2014.stat.ucla.edu/).
+This repo contains all the preparation materials.

 ## Requirements for Posters